WayneMusungu/movie-django/README.md

-#### Install dependancies
+#### Install dependencies
-First create `.env` file inside this file you need to store your API Key.
+First, create a `.env` file inside this file you need to store your API Key.
 Below is how the `.env` file should look like:
 `MOVIE_API_KEY="your_tmdb_api_key"`
 `SECRET_KEY='django_secret_key'`

-Install dependancies that will create an environment for the app to run `pip install -r requirements.txt`
+Install dependencies that will create an environment for the app to run `pip install -r requirements.txt`